grumpyjames/birding-almanac/features/a-200-bird-year/part-19-the-five-ds-of-birding.md

 ---
 publish_time: 2020-05-15T08:41:00.000Z
 updated_time: 2020-05-15T08:41:00.000Z
-title: Part 19: Dip And Duck
+title: Part 19: The Five Ds of Birding
 ---

-### The five ds of birding
+### The Five Ds of Birding

 Dodge, duck, dip, dive and dodge.
 Dodgeball's a great film.
 Don't @ me.
 This weekend, a bit of all five things is in store.